Trusted IoT Ecosystem Security (TIES)

 Since 2014: Responsible for the group-wide strategy and business segment development for semiconductors components and sensors. | Robert Bosch, Automotive Electronics division

-Senior Director of Secure Devices, Emerging Business Group ARM
+Senior Director of Secure Devices, Emerging Business Group

 Chowdary Yanamadala currently serves as senior director of secure devices part of the Emerging Businesses Group at Arm.
 He is responsible for advancing Arm’s security solutions in the market and incubating new business opportunities in the security space.
 Before Arm, Chowdary served as CTO and SVP of business development of ChaoLogix, which was acquired by Arm in 2017.